Last updated on April 25th, 2023 at 01:00 pm

-But then I grew into the old feathered dinosaur, and I became much more skeptical of claims that seem to be widely accepted including sugar and hyperactivity in children.
+But over the years, I became much more skeptical of claims that seem to be widely accepted including sugar and hyperactivity in children.
 When I first thought of writing this article, I relied upon my education in glucose metabolism and insulin, and I started to realize that healthy humans, including children, have very complex and effective methods of controlling blood sugar.
 And hyperactivity is not one of those methods.

 Lucky for me, there appears to be some solid science out there that does debunk this claim, as I did with sugar being as addictive as cocaine (it isn’t).
 And as I usually do, I’m going to review the scientific research in the area.